stephanmg/travis-dependent-builds/README.md

 hosted on github with a miminum of cluttering your current `travis.yml` configuration of the upstream project (see prerequisites please).

-Consider the following scenario (cf. figure below), i. e. the *DOWNSTREAM* projects depend on the *UPSTREAM* project and need to be build if the *UPSTREAM* project was triggered by a new commit.
+Consider the following scenario (cf. figure below), i.e. the *DOWNSTREAM* projects depend on the *UPSTREAM* project and need to be build if the *UPSTREAM* project was triggered by a new commit.
 Therefore we can ensure, if the *UPSTREAM* project has changed and was tested